 The foundation for the Main Lodge was poured in 1974.
 Arvid worked slowly on it during breaks and summer vacation from teaching at the local Yale School.
 He peeled the bark off by hand and flattened the cedar logs with a chain saw and an ax.
 Each log was bleached to ready them for use.
 The large fir beams for the lodge were from the property.
 Everywhere you look you can see evidence of his handiwork.
 Notice all those oak shorts that are on the countertops and floors of the Main Lodge.
 Even the table in the main kitchen was made from those oak shorts.
 How about that counter top on the island in the kitchen.
 Do you know what that is from and what those mysterious brown dots are for?
 The kitchen counter is made of birdseye maple from a bowling alley, complete with the dots from the alley way!
 When you stay at Anderson Lodge remember that it is a facility like no other.
 Arvid’s dream is here.

 Our family is still very involved in the operation of the lodge.
 Arvid’s brother, Richard, was our office manager for many years.
 Though he passed away, we remember the many contributions he made for over 20 years.
 Our children, Karli and Brenden, can be seen helping us clean, gathering firewood, folding sheets or building trolls for the forest.
-Now that he is all grown up, Brenden works part time with tractor work, maintenance, firewooding, cleaning gutters, painting, and helps Arvid build the structures & rock walls.
-Daughter Karli is an active member of the office staff making reservations, checking in groups, giving tours and sending receipts and billing statements.
+Now that he is all grown up, Brenden works part time with tractor work, maintenance, fire-wooding, cleaning gutters, painting, and helps Arvid build the structures & rock walls.
+Daughter Karli is an active member of the office staff making reservations, bookkeeping and corresponding with clients.
 We couldn’t get along without her.
-Kennon, a part of the housekeeping staff, is almost family.
-She was in Arvid’s classroom for many years when he taught at Yale School back in the 1970’s.
-Our caretaker, Richard Birchall, lives on the property.
-Richard is a groundskeeper, appliance repairman, tour guide, and so much more.
+Our caretaker, Richard Birchall, lives on the property. .
 Most all the people who work at Anderson Lodge, are local people of the Yale Valley.

 We have many relatives in Sweden and our family has traveled there to see them.
 They take so much pride in their possessions and their homes.
 Many of our Swedish friends have cabins or guest cottages.
 So we just had to offer cozy cabins at Anderson Lodge too.
 Their skills of woodworking, their appreciation of nature and their love of families have had a major impact on us.
 It is this influence that you see when you visit our lodges.
 We strive to maintain the natural beauty of the environment and provide a location for families to reconnect and interact together.
 The cabins, the use of logs and hardwood, the many outdoor opportunities, the Swedish beds with curtains, all make Anderson Lodge an extraordinary place.